lliming/fair-research.github.io/deliverables/kc7-metadata-instance.md

 Now, you must complete your request to join the group.
 Make certain that the identity selected in the "Select which username to join as" pulldown menu is an identity that appears on the DCPPC whitelist.

-Fill in some informational fields and click "Submit Application to Join.”
+Fill in some informational fields and click "Submit Application.”

 ![Join group page](images/KC7-group-join.png)